 The end of the district's fiscal year is August 31.
-Late August and through September is an important time to be monitoring the previous year's budget for any errors or outstanding expenditures.
-These errors or expenditures could negatively impact your school's next year budget and can only be adjusted before Accounting closes the fiscal year in early October.
+Late August and through September is an important time to be monitoring school budgets for any errors or outstanding expenditures.
+Any errors or expenditures could negatively impact your school's next year budget and those errors or expenditures can only be adjusted/corrected before Accounting closes the fiscal year in early October.
 Make a plan to sit down to carefully review the prior year's budget in late May or June, and again in August or the first weeks of September.